 Of the 35 products with a high risk of non-compliance analyzed, more than three quarters were indeed non-compliant.

-The consequences were proportionate to the risks to the risks incurred by the consumer.
-Requests for re-labelling, product withdrawal or or to bring products back into compliance have been addressed to professionals (16 warnings, 15 injunctions).
-The products that belonged to foreign manufacturers were requested from these operators and reported to their national authorities”.
+The consequences were proportionate to the risks incurred by the consumer.
+Requests for re-labeling, product withdrawal or to bring products back into compliance have been addressed to professionals (16 warnings, 15 injunctions).
+Information from the products that belonged to foreign manufacturers was requested from these operators and reported to their national authorities”.

-Nanomaterials in cosmetic products: the DGCCRF takes stock, DGCCRF, 22 February 2021
+Nanomaterials in cosmetic products: the DGCCRF reports, DGCCRF, 22 February 2021

 Composition of cosmetics: the requirement of clear information for consumers, DGCCRF, October 15, 2019